3052/media/roku/readme.md

 9. year
 10. gender
 11. I agree to the terms
-12. I'm not a robot
+12. continue
-13. continue
+13. see plans
-14. see plans
+14. confirm selection
-15. confirm selection
+15. add a payment method
-16. add a payment method
+16. credit or debit card
 17. card number
 18. month
 19. year